-Rather unfathomably for anyone who watched Beverly Hills, 90210, unfold in first-run episodes between 1990 and 2000, Perry is gone now too.
-He died a year ago after suffering a stroke.
+Rather unfathomably for anyone who watched Beverly Hills, 90210, unfold in first-run episodes between 1990 and 2000, Perry is gone now too, having died on March 4, 2019, after suffering a stroke.
 He was only 52 and had acquired a new generation of fans—and recaptured the fascination of many of his longtime admirers—playing Archie Andrews' tenderhearted single dad on Riverdale.

-The role of the always-supportive Fred Andrews also could come across as Dylan 2.0 thanks to his deliberate, husky voice, still-perfect hair and perennially concerned expression.
+The role of the always-supportive Fred Andrews also could come across as Dylan 2.0 thanks to his deliberate, husky voice, still-perfect (in a different way) hair and perennially concerned expression.

 Which may have been the last thing Perry was going for, but he couldn't help it.
-He played the hell out of Dylan McKay starting almost 30 years ago, and turned him into a character for the ages—all the ages, even the ones who discovered 90210 in reruns on Soap Opera Network.
+He played the hell out of Dylan McKay and turned him into a character for the ages—all the ages, even the ones who discovered 90210 in reruns on Soap Opera Network.